wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-office-it-prepare/includes/prerequisites.md

 ## Discover how Office is used to inform servicing decisions

 Your next step is to determine how Office is used on different PCs and to inventory COM add-ins and VBA macro-enabled files in use in your environment.
 By determining usage, you can define software update approaches to help save time with software update management, allowing some of your systems to automatically update from the Internet.
-This is especially useful for systems with Office 365 ProPlus, where Feature Updates include security and bug fixes and are released monthly.
+This is especially useful for systems with Microsoft 365 Apps, where Feature Updates include security and bug fixes and are released monthly.

 Typically, Office usage falls into two categories: